Posts tagged Underground

 London Loop in Blue, Capital Ring in Red.
 Base map from OpenStreetMap

 The London Loop and Capital Ring are long distance circular walks around London.
 Both were conceived in the ‘90s and completed in the early 2000s.
 They pass through mostly green spaces around the capital and can easily be broken up into a series of shorter walks.
-Having cycled both a few years ago, I’m now returning to walk it.
+Having cycled both a few years ago, I’m now returning to walk them.
 I’ve mostly covered the western sections and there’s a long way to go.

 The list of sections below are those that I’ve planned but not necessarily completed yet.
 I’ve also included links to blog posts for other walks that follow or cross over parts of either the London Loop or the Capital Ring.
 If you would like GPX files of any of these sections please Buy Me a Coffee and let me know which section(s) you are interested in.
 For a limited time I would be happy to share files for all sections of either collection for 1 coffee plus any feedback on the route (corrections, changes etc.)